MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 ---
-title: Add a custom right-click menu to a WebView2 app
+title: Add context menus (right-click menus) to a WebView2 app
 description: How to add a right-click menu (context menu) to a WebView2 app.
 Add and remove items from the default WebView2 context menus.
 Create your own context-menu UI by using data that's passed from the WebView2 control to your app.
 author: MSEdgeTeam
 ms.author: msedgedevrel